Vacations in Machu Picchu, Peru

 But aside from the spellbinding visuals, what is Machu Picchu famous for, and what can you expect when you visit this iconic sight?
 Our experts have listed their favorite things to see and do at Machu Picchu so you can plan an unforgettable trip.

-Before we dive in, it’s important to note that you must visit Machu Picchu with a guide and secure a permit before you arrive - but don’t worry, our travel experts can help with this.
+Before we dive in, it’s important to note that you must visit Machu Picchu with a guide and secure a permit before you arrive - but don’t worry, our travel consultants can help with this.

 Things to see and do at Machu Picchu